emanuelelaface/DSLRCamera/README.md

 Redistribution and use, with or without modification, are permitted provided that the following conditions are met:
 Redistributions must retain the above copyright notice, this list of conditions and the following disclaimer.
-Neither the name of the AstroPhoto Author nor the names of any contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+Neither the name of the DSLRCamera Author nor the names of any contributors may be used to endorse or promote products derived from this software without specific prior written permission.
 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.